Is My Orchid Dying? Here are Four Signs That Say It Is

 Is My Orchid Dead?
 4 Telltale Signs

-Rot can spread quickly and it is possible to not notice your plant is suffering from it until its leaves have turned yellow or black.
+Check the center of your plant.
+Is it discolored or brown?
+Is the base of its leaves discolored and mushy looking?
+If so, you may have a case of crown rot.
+Rot can spread quickly and it's possible to not notice your plant is suffering from it until its leaves have turned yellow or black.

-It's Not Producing Viable Buds
+Your Orchid Plant Isn't Producing Viable Buds

-Bud blast is a common affliction for Phalaenopsis orchids.
+Bud blast is a common affliction for Phalaenopsis orchids and is always the result of stress.
 It causes the flower buds to wither and fall from an otherwise healthy-looking plant.
-And while there are several reasons behind bud blast, sometimes an orchid has a genetic mutation and it cannot produce viable blooms.
+Does it mean your orchid is dying?
+Maybe, but maybe not.

-It Has a Severe Mealybug Infestation
+Your Orchid Has a Severe Mealybug Infestation